 During Treatment

-Charles Salis Kaelin (1858-1929), Fall Woodland Scene, ca. 1920, Oil painting on canvas board.
-This image shows the unvarnished picture partially grime cleaned using specular light, which illustrates the paint surface\’s dramatic change in gloss as a result of grime removal.
+Charles Salis Kaelin (1858-1929), Fall Woodland Scene, ca. 1920, oil painting on canvas board, Private Collection.
+This image shows the unvarnished picture partially grime cleaned using specular light, which illustrates the paint surface’s dramatic change in gloss as a result of grime removal.

 After Treatment